-Measuring the success of a BBS program comes down to three core metrics: employee participation rates, leading behavioral indicators, and the utilization of observation data to drive corrective action.
-In this blog series, we are exploring how to measure the success of a BBS program.
-We have spoken with industry professionals Joseph Braun, EHS Manager at Ferrara Candy Company; John Peoples, Global EHS Manager at Huntsman Corporation; and Chad Rasmussen, EHS Manager at Cardinal Health to get an insider look at how to manage an effective Behavior Based Safety management program.
+Measuring a BBS program comes down to three core metrics: employee participation rates, leading behavioral indicators, and the utilization of observation data to drive corrective action.
+In this blog series, we explore how to measure the success of a BBS program.
+Specifically, we have spoken with industry professionals Joseph Braun, EHS Manager at Ferrara Candy Company; John Peoples, Global EHS Manager at Huntsman Corporation; and Chad Rasmussen, EHS Manager at Cardinal Health.
+As a result, we gained an insider look at how to manage an effective Behavior Based Safety management program.

-The most thorough safety inspection process is ineffective if you lack the data to confirm it is being followed consistently and that it is producing measurable results.
-It is easy to fall into the trap of going through the motions of any safety program — completing checklists and routinely following procedures without ever stepping back to examine the bigger picture.
-Safety metrics anchored to key leading indicators are your frontline defense against workplace incidents.
-Under ISO 45001:2018 Clause 9.1, organizations are required to monitor, measure, analyze, and evaluate occupational health and safety performance — and a well-structured BBS program provides exactly the behavioral data needed to fulfill this requirement.
-That data serves multiple purposes: analytical insight, insurance and regulatory documentation, and most importantly, concrete evidence that your organization is genuinely committed to the safety and wellbeing of every worker.
+However, safety metrics anchored to key leading indicators serve as your frontline defense against workplace incidents.
+Additionally, under ISO 45001:2018 Clause 9.1, organizations must monitor, measure, analyze, and evaluate occupational health and safety performance.
+Therefore, a well-structured BBS program provides exactly the behavioral data needed to fulfill this requirement.
+Furthermore, that data serves multiple purposes: analytical insight, insurance and regulatory documentation, and concrete evidence of commitment.
+Most importantly, it proves your organization genuinely cares about the safety and wellbeing of every worker.

 30+ Audit and inspection checklists free for download.